 - Gear for your climb

-- Portable flush toilet with a toilet tent is available for extra charges $ 70 for the entire trek.
+- A flush toilet which is portable is available at an extra charge of $70 for the entire trek.

 - Items of personal nature